shaunyap/siegeflowv5/src/blog/Class vs Function Components/index.md

 tags: ["React.js", “Interview Prep"]
 ---

+##### Update: with state hooks, a lot of this is now no longer relevant as you can use track state using hooks in a function component.
+[React docs](https://reactjs.org/docs/hooks-state.html)

 > As I start to prepare to interview for a “_real_” developer job, I've quickly come to realize that I'm woefully unprepared for the technical coding questions.
-So this series is my attempt to formalize my thoughts, and hopefully come up with succinct answers to these ((allegedly)) commonly asked questions.
+So this is my attempt to formalize my thoughts, and hopefully come up with succinct answers to these ((allegedly)) commonly asked questions.

 ### Using the right component for the job
 Components are the basic building blocks of React.
 A quick skim through the [documentation](https://reactjs.org/docs/getting-started.html) shows that there are two types, Function Components and Class Components.
 Their purpose is to return a single React element, and they do so in different ways.
 Sometimes, you should use Class Components, and while other times Function Components are better for the job.